-We welcome students from all over Europe - 27 member-states of the European Union,states which are members of the European Economic Arena (Iceland, Lichtenstein and Norway), as well as Turkey, Croatia and Switcherland - to spend 3 to 12 months studying at the Agricultural University of Athens.
+Wewelcome students from all over Europe - 28 member-states of the European Union,states which are members of the European Economic Arena (Iceland, Lichtensteinand Norway), as well as Turkey and Croatia - to spend an up to 12 months’period of studying at the Agricultural University of Athens.

-- Be in the second year of their studies (if undergraduate) and have passed most classes you have taken at your home university in the first year.
+- Be in the second year of your studies (if undergraduate) and have passed most classes you have taken at your home university in the first year.

-The Agricultural University of Athens has 7 Departments.
+The Agricultural Universityof Athens has 2 Schools and 6 Departments.

-Each department offers a number of courses taught in English for Incoming Erasmus students.
+For more information pleasecheck the Departments’ Websites through http://www.aua.gr/.
+Each department offers a numberof courses taught in English for Incoming Erasmus students.